MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 ## Prepare physical computers

-To prepare each computer to support virtualization, follow these steps:
+To prepare each computer to support virtualization, as follows:

 1. Set the BIOS boot order to boot from a Pre-Boot Execution Environment (PXE)-enabled network adapter as the first device.
 2. Configure the sign-in credentials and IP address settings for the BMC on each computer.